 "What tickets should I work on next?"

 → Agent calls: get_my_workload()If the agent responds with structured data about your project, the connection is working.
-If you see authentication errors, double-check your API key in mcp.json.
+If you see authentication errors, re-run the OAuth flow — remove and re-add the server (or use Cursor's reconnect option) so the browser sign-in opens again.

 What Your Agent Can Do Now

-With the GitHub MCP server connected, your Cursor agent can: query your full API spec and DB schema, check for frontend/backend mismatches, read open tickets with architecture context, trigger rescans when you push changes, and plan implementations based on real project data — not just the file you have open.
+With the GitHub MCP server connected, your Cursor agent can: read open tickets with role and milestone context, publish and confirm API contracts, check deploy readiness, and plan implementations based on real project state — not just the file you have open.

 The key difference from GitHub Copilot: Copilot sees your current file and nearby tabs.
 The MCP server sees your entire project architecture across repos.
 When your agent writes code using MCP context, it writes code that fits your actual API endpoints, matches your actual database schema, and implements what your actual tickets describe.